Juliano-Canedo/configure-ad/README.md

 </p>
 <p>
-Observe the reply - CONNECTED :)
+Observe the reply - CONNECTED to DC-1:)
 </p>

 <p>